Why Nicene Theology?

 church unity, even across multiple languages and

-What Are the Practical
+What Are the Practical Implications for Us?

 In the Nicene Paradigm: